 It was the first and last time I did my own cover art.

 I always hesitate when people ask me where I’m from.
 There’s no one-word answer to that.
 Born in South Africa and raised in Canada, I’ve lived in Kenya since mid-2000 with my husband, our two children and other amusing animals.
-If you want to hear how I sound like in real life, check out this interview:
+You can find photos of our home over here.

 If, like me, you adore “Pride & Prejudice”, enjoy cozy mysteries, appreciate British humour, and wouldn’t mind an “Out of Africa” safari with a supernatural twist, then this is the series for you.